ANALYSTS' VIEW-World markets whipsaw on knife-edge U.S. election

-Nov 4 (Reuters) - U.S. stock market futures struggled for direction amid some wild swings while longer dated Treasury yields buckled on Wednesday as results from the U.S. presidential election proved far closer than expected and investors geared up for extended uncertainty.
+Nov 4 (Reuters) - U.S. equity index futures were pointing to a higher open in the wake of some wild swings, while longer dated Treasury yields buckled on Wednesday as results from the U.S. presidential election proved far closer than expected and investors geared up for extended uncertainty.

 Early in the count, betting markets flipped from having for months assumed a win for Democrat challenger Joe Biden to suddenly price a high probability President Donald Trump would keep the White House.
-But as votes continue to stream in they have jumped back in favour of Biden in recent hours and many investors think it’s still too close to call.
+But as votes continue to stream in they have jumped back sharply in favor of Biden in recent hours and many investors still think it’s still too close to call.

-There are also doubts about whether the Demcrats will take the Senate from Republicans, undermining pre-election betting that a Democratic ‘clean sweep’ of the Presidency and Congress was likely - complicating the likely passage of a big fiscal stimulus package after the result.
+There are many doubts about whether the Democrats can now take the Senate from Republicans, undermining pre-election betting that a Democratic ‘clean sweep’ of the Presidency and Congress was likely - complicating the likely passage of a big fiscal stimulus package after the result and other Democrat policy initiatives.
 Counting to get a final result could take days at least.

 Click here for Election 2020 coverage: here